a-gave/libremesh-ansible-playbooks/README.md

 Dependencies
 ------------
-Install roles and collections on which this collection depends
+Install roles and collections on which these playbooks depends

     ansible-galaxy install -r requirements.yml